-The Critical Minerals Talent Strategy, developed by the Ontario Vehicle Innovation Network (OVIN) in collaboration with partners across Ontario's critical minerals, automotive, and mobility ecosystem, highlights the province's dedication to innovation.
-Ontario's extensive educational, manufacturing, natural resource, and R&D capabilities are enhanced by its greatest asset: its people and collaborative culture.
+The Critical Minerals Talent Strategy, developed by the Ontario Vehicle Innovation Network (OVIN) in close collaboration with partners across Ontario's critical minerals, automotive, and mobility ecosystem, underscores the province's commitment to innovation.
+Ontario's vast educational, manufacturing, natural resource, and R&D capabilities are strengthened by its greatest asset: its people and collaborative culture.

-OVIN recognizes the support of the Government of Ontario, especially the Ministry of Labour, Immigration, Training and Skills Development; the Ministry of Economic Development, Job Creation and Trade; the Ministry of Northern Development; and the Ministry of Mines.
-Their insights and guidance were crucial in crafting this talent strategy during Ontario's transition to electric vehicles.
+OVIN acknowledges the support of the Government of Ontario, particularly the Ministry of Labour, Immigration, Training and Skills Development, the Ministry of Economic Development, Job Creation, and Trade, the Ministry of Northern Development, and the Ministry of Mines, whose insights and guidance were instrumental in crafting this talent strategy amid Ontario's EV transition.
+Special thanks to the project's key industry stakeholder - the Ontario Mining Association, who contributed valuable feedback and support for elements of the final reports.

-We express our sincere gratitude to all individuals, leaders, and organizations who contributed to this project through various stakeholder discussions and interviews.
-OVIN's comprehensive approach to the Critical Minerals Talent Strategy reflects the interconnected nature of the sector's shift to electrification and the significant investments attracted to Ontario.
+We extend sincere gratitude to all other individuals, leaders and organizations who contributed to this project through various stakeholder discussions and interviews.
+OVIN's holistic approach to the Critical Minerals Talent Strategy mirrors the interconnected nature of the sector's shift to electrification and the substantial investments drawn to Ontario.

-We also value the contributions of community groups, particularly women and Indigenous communities, who will be impacted by sector developments.
+Furthermore, we appreciate the insights of community groups, particularly women and Indigenous communities, who will be impacted by sector developments.
 The collaboration of stakeholders from Northern Ontario's mining industry, post-secondary institutions, non-profit organizations, and community stakeholders has resulted in a strategy that positions Ontario as a global leader in the EV transition.